Bulk copying SQL Server data from Linux and UNIX

 /tmp/Employees.txt -U mymachine\\myuser -S mymachine\\sqlexpress -c

-Importing Data into a Table
+Importing data into a table

-To import data into a table or updatable view, you specify the table / view and the in argument.
+To import data into a table or updatable view, you specify the table or view and the in argument.
 The following example command imports comma separated data that has been exported from an OpenOffice Calc spreadsheet:

 ./bcp AdventureWorks.HumanResources.myTeam in ~/myTeam.csv \